-Secondary breast cancer: Audit for NI patients welcomed
+Breast cancer: Audit of patients in Northern Ireland to take place

 It will enable better information to be gathered, which will help the planning of services and support the needs of patients.

-Secondary breast cancer is when the cancer spreads to another part of the body, such as the liver, the lungs, the brain or the bones.
+Secondary breast cancer is when the disease spreads to another part of the body, such as the liver, the lungs, the brain or the bones.

 An estimated 35,000 people in the UK are living with secondary breast cancer - on average 31 people die each day from the disease.